marcgg/marcgg.github.com/_books/where-ideas-come-from.md

 score: 7
 ---

-I once saw Steven Johnson's [TED talk][1] a while back about the content of this book.
+I once saw Steven Johnson's [TED talk][1] about the content of this book.
 I really enjoyed it so I decided to buy it and give it a read... and I was completely disapointed.
-Some people might enjoy it, but personnally I only saw one idea: "all ideas are derivative".
-This is great for a talk, but after a few hundred pages of just repeating the same idea with different examples I grew tired and gave up.
+Some people might enjoy it, but personnally I only saw one concept: "all ideas are derivative".
+This is great for a talk, but after a few hundred pages of just repeating the same basic idea with different examples I grew tired and gave up.

 [1]:	http://www.ted.com/talks/steven_johnson_where_good_ideas_come_from?language=en